rackerlabs/support-how-to/content/cloud-servers/setting-up-a-mail-relay.md

 not reliably get through to your intended recipients.

-To be able to send email reliably from your server, we recommend you sign up for a Rackspace Email account (<http://www.rackspace.com/apps/email_hosting/>), use a relay service like [Mailgun](/how-to/introduction-to-mailgun-email-automation), or use any email account that allows you to send email via secure SMTP authentication.
+To be able to send email reliably from your server, we recommend you sign up for a [Rackspace Email account](http://www.rackspace.com/apps/email_hosting/), use a relay service like [Mailgun](/how-to/introduction-to-mailgun-email-automation), or use any email account that allows you to send email via secure SMTP authentication.
 You can then configure your server to send email through